typectx/typectx/packages/docs/docs/guides/basic-usage.md

 -   **Products** - Complex services built from other suppliers
 -   **Assembly** - The process of building products with their dependencies

-Think of it like a real supply chain: raw materials (resources) are transformed by factories (products) into increasingly complex goods, all orchestrated in a marketplace.
+Think of it like a real supply chain: raw materials (resources) are transformed by factories (products) into increasingly complex products, all orchestrated in a marketplace.

 ## Step 1: Creating a Market